 “Terrific book!
 Miroshnichenko is a media ecologist in the truest sense, analyzing the effect of technology on what it means to be human.
 This is an important book in a world where our apps are learning about us every time we touch a screen, and it is essential reading for anyone who has come to suspect that our civilization may have the medium and message reversed.”

-“Dr. Andrey Miroshnichenko, a media futurist and journalist, trained as a philologist, has written a very important book.
+“Andrey Miroshnichenko, a media futurist and journalist, trained as a philologist, has written a very important book.
 I would go even further and say that a new star is born that students of media ecology, communications and digital media need to pay special attention to by first reading his book and then integrating his insights into their own understanding of the Internet, the World Wide Web and social media.”

 Robert K. Logan

-“Over 6,000 years of literary civilisation, there have been perhaps 300 million authors: people capable of communicating their opinion beyond their own physical circles.
+Over 6,000 years of literary civilization, there have been perhaps 300 million authors: people capable of communicating their opinion beyond their own physical circles.

-See the review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Human as Media: The Emancipation of Authorship.
+Review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Human as Media: The Emancipation of Authorship.

-See the review by Robert K. Blechman: The Medium Is the Emancipation
+Review by Robert K. Blechman: The Medium Is the Emancipation